The History of Pediatric Cardiology at Yale

 2010: Research advances in understanding the development of congenital heart disease and the growth of tissue valves and blood vessels in a laboratory further the understanding and treatment of congenital heart disease.

-2016: Yale implants its 100th transcatheter pulmonary valve, making it one of the busiest cath labs in the country and the only in the state of Connecticut to offer this service.
+2016: Yale implants its 100th transcatheter pulmonary valve.
 Our physicians continue to evolve the treatment with clinical trials and education for other congenital heart centers around the country.

 2018: Yale opens a dedicated pediatric cardiac intensive care unit, the only one in the State of Connecticut, to provide expert post-operative care and continuity in a dedicated unit with dedicated staffing.